 Scientific American, Gut Microbes May Be Key To Solving Food Allergies, accessed 17/4/2021. https://www.scientificamerican.com/article/gut-microbes-may-be-key-to-solving-food-allergies/#

 Metagenics probiotic product, accessed 17/4/2021. https://www.metagenics.com.au/Products/Product/UFIC60

 Last week our Healthy Living Blog post by Sarah, “Allergy or Intolerance” introduced the difference between an allergy and an intolerance, and linked both to gut health.

 An allergy refers to the body’s reaction to the proteins within the eaten food (immune system).
 This food is harmless to most people.1

 An intolerance or sensitivity is considered a ‘chemical’ reaction (digestive system) to a substance, commonly food, and does not show up on a traditional allergy test.
-Intolerances can cause similar signs and symptoms1.

 Speak to you practitioner to find out what approach would be best in your situation.

 Metagenics Allergy and Reactivity Reduction Program: Clinical Guide